 - Therefore, if determinism is true, no one acts of her own free will (F).

 Call this simplified argument the Classical Incompatibilist Argument.
-According to the argument, if determinism is true, no one has access to alternatives in the way required by the Garden of Forking Paths model.
+According to the argument, if determinism is true, no one has access to alternatives of the sort you might plausibly think to be required for free will.

-Here is a different way to develop the notion of control.
-An agent's control consists in her playing a crucial role in the production of her actions.
-Think in terms of the transparent difference between those events that are products of one's agency and those that are merely bodily happenings.
-For instance, consider the choice to pick up a cup of coffee as opposed to the event of one's heart beating or one's blood circulating.
+There is a second conception of the sort of control that might be necessary for morally responsible agency.
+This conception starts with the observation that an agent’s control seems to consist in her playing a crucial role in the production of her actions.
+Think in terms of the transparent difference between those events that are products of one’s agency and those that are merely bodily happenings.
+For instance, consider the choice to pick up a cup of coffee as opposed to the event of one’s heart beating or one’s blood circulating.
 In the latter cases, one recognizes events happening to one; in the former, one is the source and producer of that happening.
-Control is understood as one's being the source whence her actions emanate.
-On this model, a Source model of control, one's actions issue from one's self (in a suitable manner).
+On this model of human agency, control is understood in terms of being the source of one’s actions.

 Here is an incompatibilist argument that codifies the considerations set out above: